 Campus Address: B-307 Wells Hall

 Phone: (517) 353-8848

-Dr. Russell Lucas teaches classes on Middle Eastern politics and culture and on theories of global studies.
-His research specializes on Middle Eastern politics and culture with attention to democratization, public opinion, the media, and foreign policy.
+Dr. Russell Lucas teaches classes on the domestic and international politics and cultures of the Middle East as well as theories of global studies.
+His research specializes on Middle Eastern politics and culture with attention to foreign policy, public opinion, political institutions, and the media.
 His book, Institutions and the Politics of Survival in Jordan: Domestic Responses to External Challenges, 1988-2001 was published by SUNY Press.
-He has also published articles in a range of journals including: Journal of Democracy, International Studies Quarterly, International Journal of Middle East Studies, Journal of Arabian Studies, Journal of Middle East Culture and Communication, and the Middle East Journal.
-He is currently writing a new book on the politics of Arab monarchies.
-He has previously taught at Florida International University and at the University of Oklahoma.
+He has also published articles in a range of journals which include Journal of Democracy, International Studies Quarterly, International Journal of Middle East Studies, Journal of Arabian Studies, International Interactions, Journal of Middle East Culture and Communication, and the Middle East Journal.
+His current research focuses on conceptions of public opinion in the Arab World and on the politics of Arab monarchies.